placehold

 What is the university's protocol?

-The university is recommending but not requiring COVID-19 shots for students, faculty, & staff.
+The university is following guidance from The Centers for Disease Control and Prevention (CDC) and is recommending but not requiring COVID-19 shots for students, faculty, & staff.
 The university continues to follow state guidance in terms of mask-wearing.
-Students who test positive throughout the academic year will be instructed to isolate in place and to mask for an additional five days after isolation has ended.
 Masking is not required on campus but is a great way to reduce the transmission of all viruses; masks will still be required in Health Services offices if you have any respiratory or GI complaint, and/or at the discretion of the provider or nurse.

 Toggle